smartmeio/arancino-library/docs/FREERTOS.md

 | Arancino Pico      | RP2040| yes     |
 | Arancino V   | STM32| yes    |

-When FreeRTOS is supported it's also enabled by default.
-You can enable or disable it:
+Depending on the board used and therefore on the core, it will be possible to enable or disable the use of FreeRTOS:

-#### Arduino IDE:
+#### Arduino IDE
-Go into the directory of the desidered core (depends by your system) and open the `boards.txt` file.
-In the `build.extra_flags` property of the desired board, append this flag `-DUSEFREERTOS` to enable or remove it to disable FreeRTOS
+Through the menu `Tools` -> `Using FreeRTOS` -> `Yes`.

 #### Platform.IO:
-Go into the directory of the desidered platform (depends by your system) and open the json file of the desider board.
-In the `extra_flags` attribute append this flag `-DUSEFREERTOS` to enable or remove it to disable FreeRTOS.
+Add an extra flag to the `platformio.ini` configuration file.
+Each core can have different flags to activate, for this reason it is recommended to get this information from the README of the used core.

 >Note:
-When you disable FreeRTOS, most of the adavanced features of Arancino Library are disabled (Device Identification, Interoception and others in the futures).
+When you disable FreeRTOS, most of the adavanced features of Arancino Library are disabled (Heartbeat, Device Identification, Interoception and others in the future).

 ___
 ### startScheduler
 ##### *void startScheduler*
 Configure the `LED_BUILTIN` for debug and start the FreeRTOS scheduler.
-When a fatal FreeRTOS error occur, the `LED_BUILTIN` will blink following this codes:
+When a  FreeRTOS error occur, the `LED_BUILTIN` will blink in various ways.
+The blink sequences vary according to the mcu, for this reason it is advisable to refer to the core documentation for more information.
+The errors we can get are as follows:

--    3 blinks - Fatal Rtos Error, something bad happened.
+-    Fatal FreeRTOS Error, something bad happened.
 Think really hard about what you just changed.
--    2 blinks  - Stack overflow, task needs more bytes defined for its stack.
+-    Stack overflow, task needs more bytes defined for its stack.
--    1 blink - Malloc failed, probably ran out of heap.
+-    Malloc failed, probably ran out of heap.

-> **IMPORTANT**: `Arancino.startScheduler()` never returns, so it **MUST be** the last instruction of Arduino setup() function.
+> **IMPORTANT**: depending on the mcu used the `Arancino.startScheduler()` function may never return.
+For this reason it is **strongly recommended** to insert it as the last instruction of the `setup()` function.

 ##### Example:
 ```c++